-- Compare prices.
+Compare prices.
 Look up prices online before buying something at a store to determine whether another store sells the same item at a lower price.
 When shopping online, always check for and use coupon codes.

 - Borrow instead of buy.
 Items that you don't need to own to enjoy can be borrowed from friends or neighborhood resources.
 For example, you can use the library instead of the bookstore to pick up recent books.

 Bundling your errands into one long trip per week in order allows you to save on fuel costs.

 Reduce Recurring Costs

 Ongoing services such as cellular service or utilities often charge you based on the features you choose or your usage, so they can quickly put a dent in your wallet without you knowing.
 Use these daily money-saving tips to minimize these repeat expenditures.

 - Pair down or cancel your cable/satellite TV packages.
-You can save a bundle every month by switching from your current 500-channels cable package to streaming content provider, such as Netflix, Amazon Prime, or Hulu.
+You can save a bundle every month by switching from your current 500-channels cable package to streaming content providers, such as Netflix, Amazon Prime, or Hulu.
 If you're not ready to cut the cord, consider switching to a cable package with fewer channels.

 - Reduce cell phone minutes or data.
 If you're on a prepaid cell phone plan, change to a plan with the lowest amount of minutes you need.
 If you're on a postpaid plan, scale back on the data amount.
 Set an automatic calendar reminder on your phone to check your minute or data usage a few days before the bill is due.
 This way, you can minimize your usage if needed and avoid overage charges.

 - Plant trees to reduce cooling bills.
 Station shade-giving trees around the perimeter of your house to save on the costs of air conditioning during the summer.